Sujal196/Insurance-Analysis-Dashboard/README.md

 ## Problem Statement

-This dashboard provides a comprehensive analytical overview of insurance operations by monitoring critical business metrics such as premium revenue, coverage value, claim amount, and policy activity.
+This dashboard provides a comprehensive analytical overview of insurance operations by monitoring critical business metrics such as premium revenue, coverage value, claim amount and policy activity.
 The objective is to transform raw insurance data into actionable business intelligence through interactive visualizations and KPI-driven reporting.

-The dashboard enables stakeholders to evaluate policy performance, claim processing efficiency, and customer segmentation.
-By analyzing policy types, claim status, and demographic distributions, the organization can identify revenue-generating insurance products, operational inefficiencies, and risk exposure patterns.
+The dashboard enables stakeholders to evaluate policy performance, claim processing efficiency and customer segmentation.
+By analyzing policy types, claim status and demographic distributions, the organization can identify revenue-generating insurance products, operational inefficiencies and risk exposure patterns.

-Through dynamic filtering and visual analytics, the report supports data-driven strategic decision-making, operational monitoring, and performance optimization within the insurance domain.
+Through dynamic filtering and visual analytics, the report supports data-driven strategic decision-making, operational monitoring and performance optimization within the insurance domain.

 ## Dataset Overview